learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

               ('Logistic Regression', LogisticRegression())])
 ```

-Now, we'll create a list that contains a tuple for each pipeline, where the first item in the tuple is a name, and the second item in the list is the actual pipeline object.
+Now, you'll create a list that contains a tuple for each pipeline, where the first item in the tuple is a name, and the second item in the list is the actual pipeline object.

 ```python